cdimascio/express-openapi-validator/README.md

 }).install(app);
 ```

-You should also register a custom error handler
+Then, register a custom error handler

 ```javascript
 app.use((err, req, res, next) => {